 AWS security policies must be visible to all stakeholders.
 This includes employees, third parties, management tier users, and regulatory authorities.
 Create a centralized repository for AWS security documentation stored on a secure internal server.

 Documents might include encryption rules, back-ups, DevOps protocols, and access management processes.
-Make sure every base is covered, resulting in consistent security policies for every cloud asset.
+Ensure that every base is covered, resulting in consistent security policies for all cloud assets.

 This security documentation should be adaptive.
 Security needs to change with cloud environments.
 For instance, you may want to add new AWS services to security documents when they come online.
 Or IAM users may need guidance about multi-factor authentication.
 That way, every user knows how to use the cloud safely.